Yasunao Tone: Group Ongaku and other early artistic activity

-Among his early influences, Tone has cited Concrete Music, John Cage’s experiments with sound, Jackson Pollock’s action painting, and Art autre/Art informel.
+Among his early influences, Tone cited Concrete Music, John Cage’s experiments with sound, Jackson Pollock’s action painting, and Art autre/Art informel.
 A former literature major, Tone became a fixture within the Japanese contemporary art scene.
 Tone was involved with the Neo Dadaism Organizers group, attending and sometimes participating in their events such as those conducted at Masunobu Yoshimura’s “White House” in Shinjuku, In the early sixties he became involved with the international Fluxus movement.
 For example, his 1961 score Anagram for Strings was published and distributed by George Maciunas’s Fluxus Editions in 1963.
 This work was Tone’s first graphic score, and it was performed during the first Fluxus festival, a 1962 tour around Europe.
 Dasha Dekleva describes the score, writing that it “is populated with small white and black circles and dots, and with random whole numbers (positive and negative) along the top and left edges.
 The realization of the piece involves drawing a line across the score and using basic arithmetic calculations that determine how a series of downward glissando is to be performed.”
 Among other shorter scores, Anagram for Strings was translated to English by Yoko Ono.
 In another 1961 work, Days, Tone recorded himself counting to past one hundred at a low volume.
 He then played the recording back at a high volume, re-recording it.
 This process was repeated multiple times until the distortion has completely obscured the sound to unintelligibility.
 In 1961 Tone also produced Geodessy For Piano in which he “experimented with the inevitable indeterminacy of a precise execution of sounds,” according to art historian and curator Alexandra Munroe.
 In this work, Tone stood elevated on a ladder above an open piano.
 He then took various handheld objects such as a tennis ball or cork and dropped them one-by-one onto the exposed strings.
 Tone would also modify the method by ascending or descending the ladder to increase or decrease the distance from which the objects were dropped.